pond with church steeple in Haut-Saint-François in the Eastern Townships, Quebec.

 National Geographic names it as one of Canada’s 50 Places of a Lifetime and I couldn’t agree more.

-Each of the nine regions that make up the Eastern Townships, or Cantons des l’Est in French are unique.
+Each of the nine regions that make up the Eastern Townships, or Cantons des l’Est in French is unique.

 The Eastern Townships are in the middle of Montreal and Quebec City.
 From Quebec City, drive 3 hours southwest and you will be in one of the most scenic areas of the province.